Community HIV/AIDS Mitigation Officer

 In Eswatini, the distance between homes in a community is often greater than 1 mile.
 All Volunteers must be willing and able to walk at least 5 miles a day in mountainous terrain to get to work and do daily errands.
 Volunteers often carry large jugs of water 1 mile in these same conditions from the community well.

 Volunteer houses are provided by the local communities and you are expected to live at the same standard as residents in your host community.
-Volunteers should be prepared to live without electricity or running water, as that is the norm in rural communities.
-Some Volunteers may live in single-room houses with a grass roof and no running water or electricity, while others live in houses with more modern conveniences.
+Volunteers should be prepared to live without electricity or running water and use a pit-toilet as that is the norm in rural communities.
+Some Volunteers may live in houses with more modern conveniences, while others live in single-room detached huts with a grass roof within a family homestead.

 Living and working in Eswatini can be an enriching experience but it will certainly be challenging in ways that are different from anything you've experienced stateside.

-Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to development issues.
 Please be aware that American concepts of politeness and appropriate behavior are not universal.
-Peace Corps works diligently to identify and train host country partners on the rich diversity of the United States.
+Peace Corps works diligently to identify and train host country partners on the rich diversity of the US.
 Still, when engaging with some individuals, Volunteers who are of an American racial or ethnic minority, have visible disabilities or whose religious or spiritual beliefs differ from the majority of their country of service may experience discrimination or a high degree of curiosity or unwanted attention from host country nationals.
-Further, these Volunteers may notice that they are not treated with the same level of respect as other Volunteers, and may even be told that they are not “genuine Americans.”
-Many Volunteers have been able to turn these encounters into learning experiences, sharing American values and deepening local community members’ understanding of Americans.
-Peace Corps Eswatini works diligently to provide a supportive environment for volunteers when coping with these challenges.
+Ethnically, nationally or racially diverse Americans may be asked where they are “actually from” or if they are “really” American.

 Learn more about the Volunteer experience in Eswatini: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-Couples will live with a host family in their own separate house.
-Please note, Trainees should be prepared to be separated for the duration of Pre-Service Training.
-Volunteers will live together in the same house for the duration of their service.
+Couples will live together with a host family for the duration of their assignment in their own separate house.
+Please note, trainees should be prepared to be separated for the first eleven weeks of pre-service training.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.